 - Prioritizing 7-9 hours of sleep each night.

 - Avoiding long drives the day a hitch begins or ends, instead of traveling the preceding or following day.

 - Checking in with friends and family during trips before or after a hitch.

 - Maintaining good physical health to reduce the overall chances of fatigue.

 - Being aware of company policies about fatigue management and travel planning.

-- If driving on the job, being ready to temporarily stop if significant fatigue is felt.
+- If driving on the job, be ready to temporarily stop if significant fatigue is felt.

 The major issue for health and safety specialists is ensuring employees follow these recommendations.

 Sharing practical advice and making sure employees understand their responsibilities and options for avoiding fatigue built into existing company rules can help get the message out about driving fatigue and keep workers safe.